amcmdv/legendary-guacamole/Compliance.md

 # Information Security Objectives

-The information security objectives are aligned with the organi sation’s mission to provide secure, reliable, and compliant AI-driven ad solutions.
+The information security objectives are aligned with the organisation’s mission to provide secure, reliable, and compliant AI-driven ad solutions.
 These objectives include:

-1. Protect User Data : Ensure all user data is encrypted, anonymi sed, and processed securely.
+1. Protect User Data : Ensure all user data is encrypted, anonymised, and processed securely.
 2. Ensure Compliance : Maintain compliance with all relevant data protection regulations and industry standards.
 3. Enhance System Resilience : Implement robust security measures to prevent and mitigate cyberattacks.
 4. Promote Security Awareness : Provide regular training and updates to all employees on security best practices.